Open source has never been stronger

 The vast majority of software written today is written in enterprise and not for resale.
 And the vast majority of that is never actually used.
 The waste in IT software development is extraordinary....
 Ultimately, for open source to provide value to all of our customers worldwide, we need to get our customers not only as users of open source products but truly engaged in open source and taking part in the development community.

 Since that declaration, things have gotten better.
 While it remains true that most enterprises aren’t deeply engaged in the open source development community, that’s changing.
-In 2017, just 32.7% of developers responding to Stack Overflow’s developer survey said they contribute to open source projects.
-By 2019, that number had jumped to 65%:
+In 2017, just 32.7 per cent of developers responding to Stack Overflow’s developer survey said they contribute to open source projects.
+By 2019, that number had jumped to 65 per cent:

 The data is somewhat problematic, as the questions asked in the two years were different; in 2017 they didn’t ask how often developers contribute, as Lawrence Hecht has highlighted.
 Most developers who contribute to open source do so episodically, and less than once per month.